normaluser/shooter-2D/readme.md

 The original tutorial (and "c" - source code) can be found at: https://www.parallelrealities.co.uk/tutorials/#shooter

-Another variant can be found in the SDL2FPC-Tutorials made by a chinese programmer...
+Another variant / adaption can be found in the SDL2FPC-Tutorials made by a chinese programmer...

 # Dependencies